atklenner/goodgames/README.md

 - Figure out a better way to sort lists so users can use them for recommendations based on genre/developer/some other metric
 - Filter games by publisher and develope
 - Dark theme, there are some solutions for this but none of them are very good, would require a rewrite of the Bulma framework and I Am Not Going To Do That
+- URL Slugs for the games
+- track when a user has finished a game and tally up all the games they have finished in the year, let them set a goal for games played
+- add pagination to lists, games, reviews to make viewing easier/loading faster

 # GoodGames